sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 - Try opening the Hyperduck iOS app to force a sync.
 - Try restarting both devices.
 - If you are using a VPN, try disconnecting it.
 Some VPNs prevent iCloud from syncing.
+- In the iOS app, if you triple-tap the text, it will show the most recently shared URLs, which may aid debugging.

 <br>